oierbravo/createsifter/README.md

 # Create Sifting

-A simple sifter for the amazing create mod.
+A simple sifter for the amazing Create mod.
 This mod it's meant to be used in modpacks.

 Heavily inspired on ex nihilo sieve.